Tom Bonham has been involved in puppetry all of his life.

 He is also somewhat of a computer guru building computers, writing business application software, and creating and editing photos, soundtracks, and movies on the computer.
 He designs and creates websites complete with its composite photos, movies, and slideshows.
 He also does tech work for HP and Dell with clients like JP Morgan Chase, AT&T Cellular Phone Stores, and Countryside Financial.

-Tom Bonham has a Bachelor's degree in theater from Saint Louis University and Missouri Life-time teaching certification in speech, drama, and English.
+Tom Bonham has a Bachelor’s degree in English education from Saint Louis University and Missouri Life-time teaching certification in speech, drama, and English.

 Since 1970, Tom Bonham has performed professionally throughout the United States.
 He performs with rod, hand, and muppet(TM)-style puppets, and, with string puppets (marionettes).
 While he currently performs primarily in his local area, Tom Bonham has presented his shows in such places as Washington, DC; New Orleans; Denver; Salt Lake City; San Jose, CA; and Minot, ND (in February).
 He performs in schools, libraries, shopping centers, private clubs, community festivals, and similar events.
 For seven years he was the puppet company for Westfield Shoppingtown’s Kids’ Club program in all their Saint Louis County, Saint Peters, and Cape Girardeau shoppingtowns (the program actually started when the centers were owned by Centermark Properties).

 Tom directed a musical productons of “Carnival” and “Superman” in the Kirkwood [MO] Park outdoor amphitheater.
 He also worked stagecrafts for many productions at The Barn and The Plantation dinner theaters in Saint Louis.
 He also created specialty costume items for the Mill Run Children’s Theater in Chicago.